-- Application form including the bank information of the beneficiary.
-The form has to be chopped with company chop and legal representative chop. - Special explanations required by the bank, e.g. for exchange rates.
+Application form including the bank information of the beneficiary.
+The form has to be

+- chopped with company chop and legal representative chop. - Special explanations required by the bank, e.g. for exchange rates

-Remittance for goods in transfer
+Remittance for Goods in transfer

-Since the goods did not arrive at customs yet, a money transfer can only be done if it can be proven that the goods were already exported in the other country and are on their way.
+Since the goods did not enter the customs yet, a money transfer can only be done if it can be proven that the goods are already exported in the own country and are on their way.
+For Sea Freight this can be done by the Bill of Lading, for Railway or Airfreight there is at least right now (June 2018) no corresponding proof and the payment has to be delayed until the goods arrived in China.

-For Sea Freight this can be done by the Bill of Lading, for Railway or Airfreight there is at least right now (June 2018) no corresponding proof and the payment has to be delayed until the goods arrive in China.
-It is important to note that all of these documents must match each other to prevent any problems during remittance, e.g. the names of the trading partner, purchases material and prices must match for:
+It is important to note that all of these documents must match each other to prevent any problems during remittance, e.g. Contract = Invoice Issuer = Trade partner according to customs declaration = Beneficiary of the remittance.